tunmsk/nextgen-facebook/readme.txt

 == Upgrade Notice ==

-= 8.40.7-dev1 =
+= 8.40.7-dev2 =

-(2017/03/26) Fixed the checkbox column width in post/page table lists.
+(2017/03/27) Fixed the checkbox column width in post/page table lists.
 Added several new functions to retrieve the $mod array.
+Renamed the NgfbWebpage class to NgfbPage.

 = 8.40.6-1 =